rwxrob/boost/README.md

 1. Zettelkasten (Slips in a Box) Knowledge Management System
 1. Capture Thoughts as Markdown, The Syntax of Knowledge Source

-# Get on a Docker Linux Container Terminal
+# Get a Docker Linux Container Terminal

 ## <a id=day3> Day 3: Understand Linux Approach